appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls01-hello-flutter.md

 ---
-id: ch05-hello-flutter
+id: ls01-hello-flutter
 title: Hello Flutter
 ---

-Flutter is a framework for building modern applications.
-It is a cross-platform framework, meaning that it can be used to build applications for both Android, iOS, all major desktop and web.
-Flutter is built on the Dart programming language which we learned about and practiced in previous chapters.
-In the next few chapters we will learn the basics of Flutter and build many applications.

-In this first chapter we will learn to get started with Flutter framework.
+In this first lesson we will learn to get started with Flutter framework.

 ## Projects